 WICKHAM, C. G. Became KEH Adjutant in 1912 late of the Norfolk Regiment.

 WICKS, Edward.
 1060.
 Private.
-Returned to England from working in Chile and enlisted 1/05/1915 and discharged 21/09/1915 after contracting pneumonia.
+Returned to England from working in Antofagasta, Chile and enlisted 1/05/1915 and discharged 21/09/1915 after contracting pneumonia.
 Returned to Chile and died there shortly after.
 Born in 1879.
 No medal entitlement.
 Brother of Private Louis Wicks,1135, KEH.
+Noted in the South Pacific Mail.

 WICKSTEED, A. F. 9.
 Staff Serjeant Major, King's Colonials

 WIGGINS, Frank Valentine.
 602. Private KEH.
 Enlisted 24/09/1914.
 Discharged 22/05/1915 with sickness and did not serve overseas.
 Awarded Silver War Badge 65,229.
-No Great War medal entitlement.
+No Great War Medal entitlement.

 WILDER, John C. 1200.
 Private.
 Discharged 8/05/1919.
 Entitled to British War and Victory Medals.